nosial/TgBotLib/README.md

 ```

+If you don't have ncc installed, you can refer to the [ncc documentation](https://git.n64.cc/nosial/ncc) for more
+information on how to install it.
+See [Building NCC from source](https://git.n64.cc/nosial/ncc/-/blob/master/DOCUMENTATION.md#building-ncc-from-source)
+and [Installing NCC](https://git.n64.cc/nosial/ncc/-/blob/master/DOCUMENTATION.md#installing-ncc) for more information.

 ## Compile from source

 To compile the library from source, you need to have [ncc](https://git.n64.cc/nosial/ncc) installed, then run the